'Football is life' -- Turning an African superpower into world beaters

 Much has improved this year, Oshoala admits.
 The Super Falcons have already played a number of internationals in 2019.
 During the build up to the 2015 Women's World Cup the team managed just two warm-up games and eventually finished bottom of an extremely tough group.

-"I would say maybe because we qualified for the World Cup and they feel this is the big stage and the girls need to prepare good to make sure they perform well at the world level," says Oshoala, trying to explain the fresh investment in the team.
+"I would say maybe because we qualified for the World Cup and they feel this is the big stage and the girls need to prepare good to make sure they perform well at the world level," she says, trying to explain the fresh investment in the team.

 "But, I mean, it still doesn't add up.
 Six months is not enough to perform.
 It's obvious, before we qualified we didn't have any support and after we qualified, out of nowhere, they started to bring in friendly games and saying we should play in invitational tournaments."

-This year Nigeria has competed in the Cyprus Cup and the Four Nations Tournament in China.
-The Super Falcons also celebrated winning a first West African Football Union (WAFU) Zone B Women's Cup title earlier this month, beating the Ivory Coast on penalties in Abidjan.

-But results have been mixed.
+Results have been mixed this year.
 There have been heavy defeats -- 3-0 to China, 4-1 to Austria -- yet Dennerby believes progress has been made, specifically because friendly tournaments have allowed the Swede to improve his team's defense.
-As if to prove the point, the team scored 23 goals during their run to the WAFU title and conceded only twice.
+As if to prove the point, the team scored 23 goals during their run to the West African Football Union (WAFU) Zone B Women's Cup title earlier this month and conceded only twice.

 "The feeling is it's going to be hard to score against us," he says.
 "The federation, the staff, the players want to improve and get closer to the best teams in the world.
-It's nothing that you can do overnight.
-The truth is, to get really close to the best it takes a couple of years to be there.

 "If we can get to the knockout stages this year we will be very happy about that.
 Maybe we can be a nightmare for our opponents.
-If they think 'we can beat Nigeria, they're only ranked 39' my opinion, and that's from the heart, we're definitely better than the ranking we have.
+If they think 'we can beat Nigeria, they're only ranked 39' my opinion, and that's from the heart, we're definitely better than the ranking we have."

-"They say the Super Falcons have never had preparations this good before a World Cup, so I'm very happy about that and I'm grateful to the NFF, so it's nothing to complain about."

 Once again, the Super Falcons are in a difficult World Cup group.
 Host France is among the favorites, while Norway and South Korea are ranked inside the world's top 20.
 But no matter what the preparations for France 2019, and no matter what the results, Oshoala is determined that this year's improvements continue.